RECORD occupancy levels at The Business Village have led to plans to build a fourth phase at its site in Wilthorpe.

 For further details of this exciting new project contact Kevin Steel, Business Development Manager at The Business Village.
 You can also register for regular updates and news of the build and our many other activities through our monthly newsletter on the panel on the right of this article.

-The project is receiving up to £1,095.046 of funding from the England European Regional Development Fund as part of the European Structural and Investment Funds Growth Programme 2014-2020.
+The project is receiving up to £1,468.000 of funding from the European Regional Development Fund as part of the European Structural and Investment Funds Growth Programme 2014-2020.
+The project is also supported by Northern Powerhouse.
 The Ministry of Housing, Communities and Local Government (and in London the intermediate body Greater London Authority) is the Managing Authority for European Regional Development Fund.
 Established by the European Union, the European Regional Development Fund helps local areas stimulate their economic development by investing in projects which will support innovation, businesses, create jobs and local community regenerations.
 For more information visit https://www.gov.uk/european-growth-funding.